erajasekar/cs-workshop/PITCHME.md

 With the internet, you can literally work from any where in the world.

 ---
-## What are the triats for becoming Software engineer?
+## What traits should I have to become Software engineer?

 +++
 ### Love making things for other people to use